 - Flush and clean the filter.

-- Make sure the proper water treatment procedure is followed.
+- Make sure the proper wood boiler water treatment or corrosion inhibitor procedure is followed.

-- Make sure the chimney cap is in place to prevent rainwater from entering firebox.
+- Make sure the chimney cap is in place to prevent rainwater from entering the firebox.